 Waterfalls in Iceland

-We’ll visit inland to the northwest of Reykjavik before we head to the incredible south shore.
+We’ll visit inland to the northeast of Reykjavik before we head to the incredible south shore.
 Black beaches, lava fields, and waterfalls will keep you in awe with their beauty.
 In October, we’ll have cool days and nights, perfect for taking nature walks.
 Iceland is famous for it’s hot mineral springs, and at this time of the year, if we are lucky, we’ll be able to watch the magnificent Northern Lights.

 While on the south coast, we’ll travel through lava fields, black sandy deserts, past glaciers, waterfalls and stunning mountains.
 We stay in comfortable hotels or guesthouses in different locations while we explore the dramatic Icelandic nature.
 You will also enjoy the local cuisine in all its forms….from the freshest fish in the world to the most tender lamb and everything in between.
 Perhaps you will get to try the renowned Icelandic shark!